- Postgraduate

 - Best university for Student Experience and Teaching Quality in the UK - The Times and Sunday Times Good University Guide 2024

-September 2024 applicants to this course will receive a one-off UWL bursary of £1,000, awarded on successful completion of the first year, plus an NHS subject specialist grant of £1,000 per academic year.
-This is in addition to an NHS non-means tested grant of at least £5,000 per academic year for eligible students - see our Fees and Funding section for more details.
+As a Learning Disabilities Nursing student, you will receive a specialist subject grant of £1,000 per year.
+This is in addition to the Government grant of at least £5,000 a year - see our Fees and Funding section for more details.

 This course has been approved against the Nursing and Midwifery Council Future Nurse: Standards of Proficiency for Registered Nurses.
 These standards set out the knowledge and skills you will learn as the next generation of learning disabilities nurses, to enable you to deliver world-class person-centred, evidence-based care.